fbpx

 Knowing When to Quit

-It’s very weird to say in this society, but sometimes we need to know when to quit.
-Persistence is the name of the game in our culture, but that same persistence leads to stress, anxiety, and depression if we are not able to meet the expectations we set for ourselves.
-You’ve texted her seven times and she hasn’t responded.
-Maybe she’s just not that into you, bro.
+It’s very weird to say in this society, but sometimes I need to know when to quit.
+Persistence is the name of the game in my culture, but that same persistence leads to stress, anxiety, and depression if I am not able to meet the expectations I set for myself.
 I love music, but I’ve never studied music.
-My knowledge of music is very basic and learning how to play the piano is difficult for me every time I try to learn.
+My knowledge of music is very basic, and learning how to play the piano is difficult for me every time I try to learn.
 Maybe it just isn’t for me.
-Why do we find fault in this?
-Why do we call this giving up?
+Why do I find fault in this?
+Why do I call this giving up?

 I Want to Be Like Mike